emera86/SASmanual-MkDocs/SASmanual/docs/other-analysis/model-selection.md

 ## Penalized Regression Methods for Linear Models

 ### Least Absolute Selection Shrinkage Operator (LASSO)
 Lasso regression is what is called the Penalized regression method, often used in machine learning to select the subset of variables.
 It is a supervised machine learning method.
-Specifically, `LASSO` is a Shrinkage and Variable Selection method for linear regression models.
+Specifically, `LASSO` is a **Shrinkage and Variable Selection method for linear regression models**.

 The `LASSO` algorithm **imposes a constraint on the sum of the absolute values of the model parameters**, where the sum has a specified constant as an upper bound.
 This constraint **causes regression coefficients for some variables to shrink towards zero** allowing for a better interpretation of the model and to identifiying the variables most strongly associated with the response variable by obtaining the subset of predictors that minimizes prediction error.